Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/ISSUES-24.03.md

 -   libevent does not offer support for OpenSSL as it did not compile in the test setup used to prepare the toolchain.

+-   The X11 module for cpeGNU currently does not contain xterm due to build errors.